bungle-bear/bungle-bear.github.io/raiding.md

 merely by doing the mechanics, without worrying much about your rotation.
 If you have a fairly casual approach to raiding (see above), then this may be good enough for you.
-But I'm going to assume that you want to do better than this, that you want to be able to clear raids without relying on being "over-geared".
+But I'm going to assume
+that you want to be able to clear raids without being "over-geared".
 To achieve this, you *will* need to work on your rotation.

 An important part of mastering your rotation is *understanding* all your abilities.